inteli-poc/dscp-api/README.md

 ## Authentication

-`dscp-api` uses an [Auth0](https://auth0.com/) Machine to Machine API to issue a JSON Web Token for authentication on its endpoints.
+`veritable-api` uses an [Auth0](https://auth0.com/) Machine to Machine API to issue a JSON Web Token for authentication on its endpoints.
 You will need to create your own Auth0 API, which can be done for free, and set the appropriate [environment variables](#configuration) (those prefixed with `AUTH`).
 Follow the start of this [tutorial](https://auth0.com/docs/quickstart/backend/nodejs#configure-auth0-apis) to create an API.
 Go [here](app/routes/auth.js) and [here](app/auth.js) to see where the environment variables are used.

 ## Configuration

-The following environment variables are used by `dscp-api` and can be configured.
-Entries marked as `required` are needed when running `dscp-api` in production mode.
+The following environment variables are used by `veritable-api` and can be configured.
+Entries marked as `required` are needed when running `veritable-api` in production mode.

 | variable                        | required |        default         | description                                                                                  |
 | :------------------------------ | :------: | :--------------------: | :------------------------------------------------------------------------------------------- |